Profitability, financial position and cash flow

-For the acquisition that resulted in ownership transfer during the financial year, transaction costs totalled SEK 1 million and are recognised in selling expenses.
+For acquisitions that resulted in ownership transfer during the interim period, transaction costs totalled SEK 1 million and are recognised in selling expenses.

-The revaluation of liabilities for contingent, not yet paid considerations gave rise to an expense of SEK 1 million during the period, recognised in other operating expenses.
+Revaluation of liabilities for contingent, not yet paid, consideration added income of SEK 14 million (4) during the period, which is recognised under other operating income.

 The interim report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528), in compliance with recommendation RFR 2 Accounting for Legal Entities, of the Swedish Financial Reporting Board.

 Parent Company net sales totalled SEK 35 million (34) and profit after financial items was SEK 12 million (26).
 Income from interests in Group companies is included and totals SEK 8 million (20).
 Net investments in non-current assets were SEK 4 million (0).
 The Parent Company's net financial debt was SEK 31 million at the end of the period, compared to SEK 44 million at the start of the financial year.

 The 2013 Annual General Meeting authorised the Board Chairman to establish a nomination committee for upcoming elections to the Board, by appointing members from among representatives of the five shareholders who controlled the largest number of votes in the Company at 31 December 2013, to serve with the Chairman on the nomination committee.
 In accordance with the above, the committee comprises these appointed members: Anders Börjesson (Chairman of the Board), Tom Hedelius, Marianne Nilsson (appointed by Swedbank Robur), Martin Wallin (appointed by Lannebo Fonder) and Johan Strandberg (appointed by SEB Fonder).
 Information on how to contact the committee is available on the Addtech website.